Matters — 2025

 Jefferson Boulevard Viaduct Phase II Engineering (25-2377A)

-A professional engineering services contract was awarded to HNTB Corporation to provide design and engineering services for Phase II of the Jefferson Boulevard Viaduct Modification and Realignment project.
-This multi-phase infrastructure project involves realigning the viaduct to improve traffic flow and modernize a critical transportation corridor in Dallas.
+The city authorized a professional engineering services contract with HNTB Corporation to provide engineering work for Phase II of the Jefferson Boulevard Viaduct Modification and Realignment project.
+This infrastructure work was designed to realign and modify the viaduct to improve traffic flow and structural conditions.
+The contract was approved on August 13, 2025.

 Aug 13: Approved As An Individual Item